 General FAQ

-I totally get it, money doesn’t fall from trees (packs unfortunately neither 😅).
-You could set up your own template in an empty Goodnotes file or OneNote notebook for free.
-Or you could use my templates which were made with lots of love and detail by a 20+ year Sims veteran who knows exactly what Simmers need (me).
-Will save you hours of fiddling with settings so you can start planning the best lives of your Sims now.
+Or you could use my templates which were made with lots of love and detail by a 20+ year Sims veteran (me) who knows exactly what Simmers need.
+My planners save you hours of fiddling with settings so you can start planning the best lives of your Sims now.

 It’s a one-time payment for a planner with templates you can duplicate and can use for infinite save files and stories.
-The planner(s) will be your companion for the hundreds of Sim sessions ahead of you, help you feel more connected to your Sims along the way, and ultimately stick with your save files. 💛
+The planner(s) will be your companion for the hundreds of Sim sessions ahead of you, help you feel more connected to your Sims along the way, and ultimately help you stick with your save files. 💛

-You wanna open the game and just have fun.
-And my planners help you do just that!
-The planning pages help give your Sims and gameplay direction, so that you’re not overwhelmed by all the options in the game.
+The planning pages help give your gameplay direction, so that you’re not overwhelmed by all the options.
 The digital planners come with a ton of useful templates, but you can pick and choose which ones to use, or just stick with the time pages if you want.

 It’s actually super relaxing to journal about your Sim’s day after playing.
 And the notes you take during and after your gaming sessions will make it easier to jump right in to your saves the next time you open up the game.